-The factory settings are already sufficient for using the router to access the Internet from your local network.
-You have to define (when configuring the router) the Internet service provider that you wish to use.
+In its basic setting you can use your PABX system as a router for Internet access for your local network.
+You have to define (when configuring the PABX) the Internet service provider that you wish to use.

 The IP addresses for your local area network are then distributed as follows: